ucynthy12/akan_names/README.md

 * Select your **birthday**
 * Select your **gender**
 * Submit to find your Akan name

+## Behavior Driven Development(BDD)
+   1. *Scenario* 1:
+    * Input: No Birthday seclected  .
+    * Output: Alert to select valid Birthday ,

+   3. *Scenario* 2:
+    * Input: Birthday and Gender seclected  .
+    * Output: Picture that has your Akan name and description of it.

 ## Credits
  .
 [Font Awesome](https://fontawesome.com/)
  .
 [Google fonts](https://fonts.google.com/)